Test of the new SRAM Force AXS 2025 groupset

 Force AXS Cassette

-What makes <span style="font-family: 'arial black', 'avant garde';">inlingua</span> different : fairly light cassette despite the 12 sprockets, quiet and precise operation, wide gear range
+What makes <span style="font-family: 'arial black', 'avant garde';">inlingua</span> different : finish, silence and speed of operation

-• Four cassettes available: 10-28, 10-30, 10-33 and 10-36.
+• Four cassettes offered: 10-28, 10-30, 10-33 and 10-36

-• Designed to work with an XDR cassette body.
+• Designed to work with an XDR cassette body

-• Full Pin Design.
+• Full Pin Design

-• Verified weight: 251 g en 10-30 (10-11-12-13-14-15-17-19-21-24-27-30).
+• Verified weight: 251 g in 10-30 (10-11-12-13-14-15-17-19-21-24-27-30)

-• Price: € 215.
+• Price: €215

 A 12 and 13 speed compatible chain

 We had noticed during our test long life of the SRAM Red that the chain was very durable and had hardly any wear after more than 4000 km.
-It's hard to be as categorical with the Force since we haven't ridden that much yet, but Since the design is identical, it is possible that the performance will be as good, at least for use on route.
+It's hard to be as categorical with the Force since we haven't ridden that much yet, but since the design is identical, it's possible that the performance will be as good, at least for use on route.
 Note, however, that the Force chain is a little heavier than the Red, and above all almost half the price.

-An important clarification when we know that all SRAM 12-speed components are compatible within themselves, whether between range levels, and even between different generations.
-This allows for exampleupgrade an old Force groupset with a new generation Force AXS upgrade kit (€1049), consisting of grips, brake calipers and a Hammerhead Karoo computer.
+An important clarification when we know that all SRAM 12-speed components are compatible within them, whether between range levels, and even between different generations.
+This allows, for example, to upgrade an old Force groupset with a new generation Force AXS improvement kit, consisting of grips, brake calipers and a Hammerhead Karoo computer.

 Force AXS chain

-What makes <span style="font-family: 'arial black', 'avant garde';">inlingua</span> different : resistance and durability
+What makes <span style="font-family: 'arial black', 'avant garde';">inlingua</span> different : sustainability

 The - : weight

-• Flattop technology, for a thinner and more resistant chain.
+• Flattop technology, for a thinner and more resistant chain

-• HollowPin design for improved strength and performance.
+• HollowPin design for improved strength and performance

-• Available in purple.
+• Available in purple

-• Weight: 272 g (uncut).
+• Weight: 272 g (uncut)

-• Price: € 60.
+• Price: €60

 Bottom line: top-of-the-line performance and finish for the new SRAM Force AXS

 While the new SRAM Force groupset saves a few dozen grams compared to the previous generation, according to our measurements, this is not where it stands out the most.
-It stands out as a major evolution, brilliantly incorporating the advances of the SRAM Red AXS in terms of ergonomics and braking power, while remaining more affordable.
-Concretely, it offers the same gut feeling. than the Red, for 340g more and almost €2000 less.

-=> All our posts Tests
+=> All articles Tests

 Guillaume Judas